Blacks now less likely to be violent-crime victims than Whites, Hispanics

 “We all want to get rid of residual racism, but it is not accurate to say Blacks and Whites are at war in the streets,” Mr. Reilly said.
 “It tends to be an extrapolation of two or three situations.”

-Meanwhile, President Trump has centered his reelection campaign around the message that he’ll restore law and order to Democrat-run cities that are full of “anarchy and mayhem.”
+Meanwhile, President Trump has centered his reelection campaign around the message that he will restore law and order to Democrat-run cities that are full of “anarchy and mayhem.”

-Although the BJS used 2019 data, plenty of recent reports also refute that claim.
-A preliminary 2020 crime report published last month by the FBI found that violent crime in large cities dropped by 7.2% through the first six months of the year.
+Although the Bureau of Justice Statistics used 2019 data, plenty of recent reports also refute that claim.
+A preliminary 2020 crime report that the FBI published last month found that violent crime in large cities dropped by 7.2% through the first six months of the year.

-The deadly coronavirus crisis forced people to remain inside, likely depressing the overall crime numbers.
-But Mr. Reilly said the FBI’s data reflects trends indicating violent crime is on the decline.
+The coronavirus crisis forced people to remain inside, likely depressing the overall crime numbers, but Mr. Reilly said the FBI’s data reflects trends indicating violent crime is on the decline.

 “When you see that between 2014 and 2017, we went from 17,300 murders to 14,000 murders, I’m not sure COVID is going to create any historical lows,” he said.